Gabes-Code/BounceQuest/README.md

 # BounceQuest
-A little Unity Game Prototype where players control a bouncing ball across moving platforms.
-Collect coins, avoid spikes, pitfalls, and larger enemies!
+A Unity Game Prototype where players control a bouncing ball across moving platforms.
+Collect coins and powerups, avoid spikes, pitfalls, and larger enemies!